LOADING ...

 he apologizes.

-Says he waited on a cripple before.
+Says he never on a cripple before.

 erior.

-She says "There're some things you do
+She says "There're things you could do

-To make it easier for in wheelchairs."
+To make it for folks in wheelchairs."

 He "Oh, it's not necessary.